 In some cases, management may decide to consult with other accountants about auditing and accounting matters.
 Management informed us that, and to our knowledge, there were no consultations with other accountants regarding auditing or accounting matters.

 Written communications between management and Baker Tilly

-The Appendix includes copies of other written communication, including a copy of the management representation letter.
+The Appendix includes copies of other material written communications, including a copy of the management representation letter.